 Cladribine may cause headaches.
 If this happens, let your doctor or nurse know.
 They can give you painkillers.

 Muscle and/or joint pain

 You may get pain in your joints or muscles for a few days after chemotherapy.
 Tell your doctor if this happens so they can prescribe painkillers.
 Let them know if the pain does not get better.
 Try to get plenty of rest.
 Taking regular warm baths may help.

 Changes in the way the kidneys and liver work

 Treatment can affect how your kidneys and liver work.
 This is usually mild and goes back to normal after treatment.
-You will have blood tests before chemotherapy to check how well your kidneys and liver are working.
+You will have blood tests before, during and after chemotherapy, to check how well your kidneys and liver are working.

 Raised levels of uric acid in the blood